 VOTING AN ABSENTEE BALLOT (F.S.
 101.661 & 101.64)

 The voter must personally vote the ballot (unless assistance is required).
 The voter must sign the return envelope.

 RETURNING YOUR ABSENTEE BALLOT (F.S.
 101.67)

 Voted absentee ballots must be returned to the Supervisor of Elections Office in person or by mail and must be received no later than 7 p.m. on Election Day for the ballot to be counted.

 A VOTED ABSENTEE BALLOT CANNOT BE ACCEPTED AT A POLLING PLACE!

 You can now track your absentee ballot online by checking your Voter Information.

 HOW TO CORRECT A MISSING SIGNATURE ON YOUR ABSENTEE BALLOT (F.S.
 101.68(4))

-If you returned your absentee ballot but forgot to sign the ballot, your ballot will not count unless you complete and return the Omitted Signature Affidavit for Absentee Ballot no later than 5 pm on the day before the election.
+If you returned your absentee ballot but forgot to sign the ballot, your ballot will not count unless you complete and return the VBM Cure Affidavit no later than 5 pm on the day before the election.

 Please follow the instructions on the form carefully, as failure to follow these instructions may cause your ballot not to count.
 You may submit the affidavit along with proper documentation.